 • Porous and can harbor germs

-And finally, while laminate design is becoming more and more realistic, it’s still not quite the same as a real stone.
-It will still look slightly different from a true stone pattern.
-At Zeeland Lumber, we like to remind customers that laminate countertops do come in wood laminate options, in addition to stone.
+While laminate countertop design is becoming more and more realistic, it’s still not quite the same as real stone and will look slightly different from a true stone pattern.
+In addition to stone-look patterns, laminate countertops do come in wood-look options.
 Some of these wood laminate options look more realistic than the stone versions and are often sustainably made.

 Pros